Dr Oliver Thurley

 - Position: Lecturer

-- Areas of expertise: quiet music; fragility; composition; new music; music technology; analog, digital, and modular synthesis; ambient and drone music; creative-coding practices; contemporary instrumental technique
+- Areas of expertise: quiet music; fragility; composition; new music; experimental music; music technology; synthesis; ambient and drone music; creative-coding practices; contemporary instrumental technique; electronic

 - Email: O.Thurley@leeds.ac.uk